gamedaoco/gamedao-protocol/docs/worklog/118-privy-paymaster-integration.md

   embedded wallet, the profile is stored under their smart account address, the subgraph indexes it.

-#### Stage 3 — Hosted paymaster + allowlist
+#### Stage 3 — Hosted paymaster + Privy policy + BFF proxy

+Lives in the existing BFF, not Vercel functions.

+- BFF adds `@privy-io/node` (note: `@privy-io/server-auth` is
+  deprecated, do not use).
+- Define one Privy `Policy` per environment with rules built from `Condition`s for the contract+selector allowlist + `Aggregation`s for the per-user/per-day caps.
+Attach to wallets at creation via `policy_ids` so the policy engine guards every UserOp from these wallets.
+- BFF endpoints:
+  - `POST /paymaster/sponsor` — proxies Pimlico's sponsor call,
+    hides the API key from the client.
+Returns sponsorship signature for the UserOp.
+The BFF does NOT re-implement caps — Privy's policy engine has already gated the UserOp by the time it reaches the bundler.
+  - `POST /paymaster/policy` — admin-only (JWT-verified), creates or
+    updates the active Policy via Privy's API.
+  - `GET /paymaster/sponsorable` — returns whether a contract+
+    selector pair is currently sponsorable (lets the UI mark "free" vs "user pays" in the action confirmation).
 - Sign up with Pimlico (free tier is enough for beta).
-- Configure paymaster sponsorship policy via Pimlico dashboard: allowlist by `(contract, selector)` pairs from the table above.
-- Server-side policy layer:
-  - New endpoint `POST /api/paymaster/sponsor` that takes a UserOp candidate, validates contract+selector against our local allowlist, validates per-user/per-day caps via Redis, forwards to Pimlico, returns sponsorship signature.
-  - Frontend's UserOp builder calls `/api/paymaster/sponsor` instead of Pimlico directly.
+Stage 3 keeps Pimlico vendor-coupled but only via the BFF; swapping to Alchemy or self-hosted is a one-file change.
-- Acceptance: a user calls `Signal.castVote` from the frontend with no gas in their wallet, the vote lands on chain, no gas prompt appeared, server logs show the sponsorship was approved against the allowlist.
+- Acceptance: a Privy-authed user calls `Signal.castVote` from the frontend with zero balance in their wallet, the vote lands on chain, no gas prompt, BFF logs show the policy approved + Pimlico sponsored.

 #### Stage 4 — Treasury accounting + dashboard